neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod.md

 ## Step 1: Create a Virtual Environment and Install Cookiecutter
-To ensure a clean development environment, start by creating and activating a Python virtual environment:
+To ensure a clean development environment, start by creating and activating a Python virtual environment and installing `cookiecutter`:

 ```bash
 #!/usr/bin/env bash